timothyclifford/planet-earth/README.md

 ## Events

 - [Hopin](https://www.hopin.to/) is the first all-in-one live online events platform where attendees can learn, interact, and connect with people from anywhere in the world

+## Finance & investing

+- [Tomorrow](https://www.tomorrow.one/) offer digital bank accounts where your money and fees are invested only in sustainable projects
+- Australian ethical investment company [U Ethical](https://www.uethical.com/) invest in projects with positive impacts and exclude those that have negative effects on society or the environment
+- [Responsible Returns](https://www.responsiblereturns.com.au/) aggregates ethical / responsible / sustainable finance products for the Australian market

 ## Food, farming & agriculture